 If you’ve tried countless types and locations of litter boxes with no success, bring in the pros for personalized solutions.
 Animal behavior consultants uncover unique motivations behind litter issues through private sessions with owners.

-Multi-sensory deterrents, strategic setups, positive reinforcements, and prescriptive behavioral therapies will be tailored to each cat’s quirks for resolving problems.
-Though intensive, custom-designed plans address challenges traditional tactics cannot.
+Multi-sensory deterrents, strategic setups, positive reinforcements, and prescriptive behavioral therapies will be tailored to each cat’s individual quirks to resolve problems.
+Though intensive, custom-designed plans address challenges that traditional tactics cannot.

 Conclusion